-- Brad Keselowski is the only driver with top-5 finishes in all three races of 2013.
+- Keselowski is the only driver with top-five finishes in all three races of 2013.

-- Keselowski, Jimmie Johnson and Dale Earnhardt, Jr. are the only trio who have top-10 finishes in all three races this year.
+- Keselowski, Johnson and Earnhardt Jr. are the only trio who have top-10 finishes in all three races this year.

 - There were 22 lead changes among eight drivers during Sunday’s race.
 Seven of those lead changes took place on the track.

-- Kasey Kahne (second) led the most laps in the race with 114.
+- Kahne (second) led the most laps in the race with 114.